apache/cassandra-java-driver/upgrade_guide/README.md

 While all features function normally when run with Java 17 tests, we do not offer full support for this platform until we've received feedback from other users in the ecosystem.

 If you discover an issue with the Java driver running on Java 17, please let us know.
-We will traige and address Java 17 issues.
+We will triage and address Java 17 issues.

 #### Updated API for vector search